mwelzl/oppd/draft-welzl-panrg-oppd.md

 There are various ways in which on-path proxies can be discovered, and they differ from the ways in which end systems learn about proxies that are not necessarily on-path.

 This document surveys some possibilities that are available for on-path proxy discovery.
-It is meant to serve as a starting point towards the design of approaches to do so.

 # Conventions and Definitions